ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S17/costallocation2_slides.md

   target was to cut corporate jet usage by allocating the fixed costs along with the direct costs of operating the aircraft.

-This makes sense, but not we are allocating fixed costs, and managers can choose how much to use!
+This makes sense, but now we are allocating fixed costs, and managers can choose how much to use! __But their choice does not change the fixed costs.__

 ### Death Spiral (not literal) in Corporate Jets